DawsonVictor243/Lab-12-server-application-test/README.md

 # Lab-12-server-application-test
-My favorite animal is the shoebill bird a famously stupid bird just like me. this bird is so stupid it needs to be assisted in zoos to not go instinct. the panda of the bird species, except instead of being cute they are shockingly intimidating.
+My favorite animal is the shoebill bird a famously stupid bird just like me. this bird is so stupid it needs to be assisted in zoos to not go exstinct. the panda of the bird species, except instead of being cute they are shockingly intimidating.